jfornoff/jfornoff.github.io/_posts/2017-10-03-elixir-macros-part1.markdown

 # Conclusion

 We can conclude that expanded Macros yield some code representation that is then injected into the AST representing the Macro-calling module.
-When we want to inject values into that code representation (e.g, Macro arguments, results of functions), we have to use `unquote`.
+When we want to inject values into that code representation (e.g, Macro function arguments), we have to use `unquote`.
 Otherwise the code is just executed in exactly the way we write it in `quote`.